Stephen Colbert Squeals With Joy After Trump Calls Him ‘No Talent Guy’ — Watch

 WINNING!
 Stephen Colbert is absolutely thrilled that Donald Trump called him out as a ‘no talent guy’ and trashed ‘The Late Show.’
-We’ve got his jubilant celebration where the host said that the best way to shut down his scathing jokes would be to resign from office!
+We’ve got his jubilant reaction where the host said that the best way to shut down his scathing jokes would be for the president to resign from office!

 ZING!
 Stephen Colbert, 52, clapped back at Donald Trump, 70, for slamming him as a “no talent guy” who is just picking on his presidency for the sake of ratings.
 On his May 11 telecast, the host said “The President of the United States has personally come after me and my show.
 And there’s only one thing to say.
 Yay!” as he clapped and blew kisses to the audience.
 “Mr. Trump, there is a lot you don’t understand.
 But I never thought one of those things would be show business!
 Don’t you know, for a year I have been have been trying to get you to say my name!?
 And you were very restrained.
 Admirably restrained.
 But now, you did it! he crowed, before declaring “I won!”